-The tri-party agent does not provide a trading venue where the parties can negotiate and execute transactions, although some tri-party agents are linked to trading platforms to provide GC financing facilities.
+The tri-party agent does not provide a trading venue where the parties can negotiate and execute transactions, although some tri-party agents are linked to trading platforms.

 In reports of tri-party repos, the tri-party agent should be identified by its LEI in Table 1, field 14, Tri-party Agent Identifier.